 Take care to avoid burnout from excessive job stress

 If you feel that you are working harder, and virtually all the time, you are not alone.
-According to Robert Half’s 2011 Workplace Survey, 69 per cent of Singaporean employees tune into work even when they are out of the office or on holiday.
+According to a workplace survey, 69 per cent of Singaporean employees tune into work even when they are out of the office or on holiday.

 ‘Workaholism’ is on the rise as technology allows employees to access work emails and receive work calls anytime and anywhere.
 Constant work connectivity can result in greater job stress.
 Slowing economic growth and poor market performance can also add to job stress, with more employees feeling an increasing pressure to perform.